RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Proxy

-a proxy is a middleman that handles communication between two users and interfaces, so it can apply inputs modification/validation, routing, logging and more
+The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
+A proxy is a middleman that handles communication between two users and interfaces, so it can apply input modification/validation, routing, logging, and more (e.g., virtual proxies for lazy loading, protection proxies for access control).

+Pros: Adds control without changing the subject.
+Cons: Can introduce latency.
+When to use: For caching, logging, or remote objects.
+Real-world analogy: A credit card proxying for cash.

 # Flyweight

+The Flyweight pattern minimizes memory usage by sharing as much data as possible with similar objects.
 Imagine a game with thousands of trees.
 Instead of creating separate objects for each tree, we share the common tree type (shape, texture, color) and only store unique details like position.
+This is great for large numbers of fine-grained objects.

+Pros: Reduces memory footprint.
+Cons: Trades time for space (lookup overhead).
+When to use: In graphics, games, or text rendering (e.g., sharing character glyphs).
+Real-world analogy: Shared libraries in OS—code is shared among processes.

 ## Example